Friday, August 8, 2008

 http://www.toulousedefrance.com/

-Toulouse is ideally situated in the heart of Southern France, between the Mediterranean and the Atlantic Ocean, the cosmopolitan and enthusiastic Ville Rose joyously mixes heritage and lifestyle, great cultural events and festival pleasures.
+Toulouse is ideally situated in the heart of Southern France, between the Mediterranean and the Atlantic Ocean.

 Toulouse Church